-F student visa: This is generally if the student has to undertake his/her graduation studies in an accredited Institute.
+F student visa: Like the most popular F1 visa USA it is generally if the student has to undertake his/her graduation studies in an accredited Institute.

-M student visa: This visa is for non-academic purpose and other vocational training categories.
+M student visa: This visa is for non-academic purposes and other vocational training categories.

 J student exchange visa: This visa is granted to students who are participating in an exchange overseas program for pursuing a certain degree or a particular course.